 - agree on legal procedures that minimize expense and streamline the process

 - negotiate a settlement that works for you, and

 Whether you and your spouse use collaboration from the very beginning of the divorce process or only for part of it, you will save time and money.
 Perhaps just as important, you will likely get through the divorce with your privacy and dignity reasonably intact.

 For more information on collaborative divorce, and for help finding a collaborative lawyer in your area, see the International Academy of Collaborative Professionals, at www.collaborativepractice.com.

 To Learn More

-For a guide through a negotiated divorce, using divorce mediation or collaborative divorce, read Divorce Without Court: A Guide to Mediation & Collaborative Divorce, by Katherine Stoner (Nolo).
+For more information on negotiated divorce, using divorce mediation, and collaborative divorce, read Divorce Without Court: A Guide to Mediation & Collaborative Divorce, by Katherine Stoner (Nolo).